chjj/tiny/README.md

 It is largely inspired by [nStore](https://github.com/creationix/nstore), however, its goal was to implement real querying which goes easy on the memory.
-It stores data as flattened stringified objects.
-This allows queries to select specific byte-ranges from the file descriptor to lookup individual properties.
-The main benefit of this is that it doesn't cache properties larger than 1kb in size.
-This may make it more realistic to perhaps run a large weblog with, for example.

 It supports mongo-style querying, or alternatively a mapreduce-like interface similar to CouchDB's views (this isn't needless fluff by the way,